 Jack Up Your Vehicle

 However, you should select a jack that matches your car’s jacking points.
 Once you jack up your car, you can place it on jack stands to eliminate the risk of it collapsing on you.
-You might as well just avoid the whole thing and cut your losses and seek assistance from others if necessary.
+You might as well just avoid the whole thing cut your losses and seek assistance from others if necessary.

 Lubricate Your Suspension Parts